rlivingsus/misc/AllBooks.md

 - Hunter, Dave: Along Interstate-75
 - Hunter, Georgia: We were the Lucky Ones
 - Huxley, Aldous: Brave New WOrld
-- Iger, Robert: The RIde of a Lifetime
+- Iger, Robert: The Ride of a Lifetime
 - Imbler, Sabrina: How Far the Light Reaches: A Life in Ten Sea Creatures
 - Irby, Samantha: Wow, No Thank You
 - Isaacson, Walter: Einstein: His Life and Universe